Translinear circuit

 A translinear circuit is a circuit that carries out its function using the translinear principle.
-These are current-mode circuits that can be made using transistors that obey an exponential current-voltage characteristic—this includes BJTs and CMOS transistors in weak inversion.
-Translinearity, in broad sense, is linear dependence of transconductance on current, which occurs in components with exponential current-voltage relationship.
+These are current-mode circuits that can be made using transistors that obey an exponential current-voltage characteristic—this includes bipolar junction transistors (BJTs) and CMOS transistors in weak inversion.
+Translinearity, in a broad sense, is linear dependence of transconductance on current, which occurs in components with exponential current-voltage relationship.

 History and etymology

 The word translinear (TL) was invented by Barrie Gilbert in 1975 to describe circuits that used the exponential current-voltage relation of BJTs.
 By using this exponential relationship, this class of circuits can implement multiplication, amplification and power-law relationships.
 When Barrie Gilbert described this class of circuits he also described the translinear principle (TLP) which made the analysis of these circuits possible in a way that the simplified view of BJTs as linear current amplifiers did not allow.
 TLP was later extended to include other elements that obey an exponential current-voltage relationship (such as CMOS transistors in weak inversion).